proycon/LaMachine/docs/lamachine_pres_2021.md

 **Strengths:**

 * Highly **flexible** solution (many flavours, serves many different audiences)
+* Same unified approach to install and configure software (ansible), irregardless of flavour.
 * Does not focus exclusively on a service oriented architecture nor *Software as a Service*
 * The software provider needs to know only a subset of Ansible and no specific knowledge of Docker, LXC, Vagrant is required.